-Type of Ingredient: Used as a preservative, emulsifier, binder, and thickener in beauty products.
+Type of Ingredient: A preservative, emulsifier, binder, and thickener in beauty products

-Who Should Use It: It is found in most personal care items such as shampoos, body washes, moisturizing gels, shower and bath products.
+Find It In: It is found in most personal care items such as shampoos, body washes, moisturizing gels, shower and other bath products.

 How Often Can You Use It: It can be used daily.

-Hydroxyethyl cellulose appears as a white to off-white powder at room temperature and is effective in dissolving large particles without creating large lumps on the solution.
-It is referred to as a non-ionic thickener in most industries.
+Hydroxyethylcellulose appears as a white to off-white powder at room temperature and is effective at dissolving large particles without creating large lumps on the solution.
+It is referred to as a nonionic thickener in most industries.

 Hydroxyethylcellulose is also considered to be a rheology modifier.
-Rheology can be labeled as “the science or study of how things flow”, and it is a necessity for personal care products to flow in the right way.
+Rheology can be labeled as “the science or study of how things flow,” and it is necessary for personal care products to flow in the right way.
 For example, a skin cream should have a rich, thick appearance in the jar, but should be capable of being easily picked up and spread into the skin.
 Rheology modifiers can be added to a formula to improve the product texture and feel.

 The potential presence of 1,4-dioxane can be managed through purification steps to remove it before blending hydroxyethylcellulose into cosmetic formulations.
 Therefore, it is critical to validate the safety of ingredients used with testing at the raw material stage.

 - Wikipedia, “Hydroxyethylcellulose”

 - Ingredients to Die For, “Hydroxyethylcellulose”, J. Univ.
 Chem.
 Technol.
 Metal.
 2007 42.
 187-194

 - Cosmetic Science Technology, “Rheology Modifiers for Skin Care Applications”, 2007